 Business owners see the advantages of healthy employees from a strategic perspective and are rapidly moving towards the service.
 Mercer National Survey of Employer-Sponsored Health Plans found the number of employers offering a telehealth program has more than doubled since 2015.

 It is of no surprise that healthcare costs continue to rise.
 According to a 2018 insurance report by E-health, the average per-person premium for small group health insurance was $409 per month, and small group health plans had an average deductible of $3,140 per year.

 As an “add-on” benefit to standard health insurance or as a stand-alone alternative to insurance, employees can virtually visit a doctor for less than $20, a far cry from the $100 or more it costs to visit a physician physically.
 Most insurance providers will also allow coverage of both full and part-time employees.
 This flexible, low-cost benefit means employers can offer healthcare benefits to seasonal, part-time, and contracted workers.

-Employers can pay a group rate and offer telemedicine to benefit employees or allow them to pay a low monthly fee to cover themselves and their family members.
+Employers can pay a group rate and offer telehealth to benefit employees or allow them to pay a low monthly fee to cover themselves and their family members.
 Low-cost care is a win for employers and employees.

 Healthier Employees Impact Performance

 When you do not feel well, you are less productive.
 And non-productive employees cost you money.